Goat cheese: History

-Goats produce high quality, nutrition-rich milk under even the most difficult environments making them valuable to arid or mountainous areas where cows and sheep can not survive.
-Goats were one of the earliest animals domesticated to suit human needs- more specifically milk production- going back to 8,000 B.C., 10,000 years ago.
-Goat cheese has been made for at least as far back as 5,000 B.C.
-Meanwhile, the first documented proof of humans making cheese is 7,500 years ago in Poland.
+Goats produce high-quality, nutrient-rich milk under even the most difficult environments, making them valuable to arid or mountainous areas where cattle and sheep cannot survive.
+In addition, like all animal products, goat milk is heavily influenced by what the goats are eating.
+Because goats have hardy digestive systems, they tend to eat many bitter plants that more delicate animals such as cows and horses will not.
+Goats were one of the earliest animals domesticated to suit human needs—more specifically milk production—going back to 8,000 BC, 10,000 years ago.
+Goat cheese has been made at least as far back as 5,000 BC; the first documented proof of humans making cheese of any kind dates to 7,500 years ago in Poland.

 Nutritional value

-Goat milk has a higher proportion of medium-chain fatty acids such as caproic and caprylic which contributes to the characteristic tart flavor of the cheese.
-It also makes goat milk and cheeses more easily digestible.
+Goat milk has higher proportions of medium-chain fatty acids, such as caproic and caprylic, which contribute to the characteristic tart/"goat" flavor of the cheese.
+They also make goat milk and cheeses more easily digestible.